Toni Morrison

 Yves Beauchemin

-Yves Beauchemin is a Quebec novelist.Born in Rouyn-Noranda on 26 June 1941, Quebec, Beauchemin received his degree in French literature and art history at the Université de Montreal in 1965.
+Yves Beauchemin born in Rouyn-Noranda on 26 June 1941, Quebec, Beauchemin received his degree in French literature and art history at the Université de Montreal in 1965.
 He taught literature at the College Garneau and Université Laval.
 Beauchemin was working as an editor in a Montreal publishing firm when he began contributing essays and stories to magazines and newspapers.
 In 1969 he accepted a position as a researcher at Radio-Quebec.

 Beauchemin's first novel, L'enfirouape (1974), won the Prix France-Quebec.
 His second novel, Le matou (1981), became the all-time best-selling novel in Quebec literature and has been translated into seventeen languages.
 Beauchemin won the Prix Jean Giono for his third novel, Juliette Pormerleau (1989).